- Home

 An ECT is encouraged to start their induction as soon as possible after gaining qualified teacher status (QTS) but there is no set time limit for starting or completing an induction period.

-Is the ITTECF used to assess the ECT progress during their 2-year induction?
+Is the ITTECF used to assess ECT progress during their 2-year induction?

-No. The ECT is assessed at the midway and end point of the induction period against the Teachers’ Standards.
-The ITTECT is not an assessment framework.
-It is an evidence based professional development curriculum which is carefully sequenced to help ECT understand what they should know and be able to do.
+No. The ECT is assessed at the mid and end points of induction against the Teachers’ Standards.
+The ITTECF is not an assessment framework.
+It is an evidence-based professional development curriculum which is carefully sequenced to help ECT understand what they should know and be able to do.
 It is designed to support their progress against the Teachers’ Standards.

-Do I have to register with an appropriate body
+Do ECTs need to be registered with an appropriate body?

 Yes, all early career teachers must be registered with an appropriate body (AB) before they can begin induction.
-Registering for AB services is separate to registering for our ECT training programme.
+Registering for AB services is separate to registering for an ECT training programme.